The Maltese Islands

 Mdina, the ‘The silent city’

 Situated in one of the typical narrow alleyways of Mdina, the vine clustered courtyard is adorned with Oleander trees providing the perfect ambience during the summer months.
-While the restaurant itself consists of ancient alcoves and arches and a couple of fireplaces.
+Moreover, the restaurant consists of ancient alcoves and arches and a couple of fireplaces.
 The menu is typically Mediterranean with a combination of Maltese, Italian and French cuisine.

 The Palazzo de Piro offers excellent views from the elegant rooms upstairs.
 The building has recently been meticulously and lovingly restored to serve as an exclusive, yet highly adaptable, multi-functional venue.